sensorbee/docs/source/bql/function-reference.rst

 Description
 """""""""""

-smallest integer not less than argument
+``ceil`` computes the smallest integer not less than its argument.

-Arguments
+Parameter Types
-"""""""""
+"""""""""""""""

 ``x``
     ``int`` or ``float``